erimarko/calculator/README.md

 # Calculator project
-This project will hold a simple implementation of a Calculator in Java
+This project will hold a simple implementation of a Calculator in Java and Java only